microsoft/debug-adapter-protocol/blog.md

 ## A new home for the DAP

-Now we have followed suit for the _Debug Adapter Protocol_ by breaking the DAP specification out of its [old repository](https://github.com/Microsoft/vscode-debugadapter-node) and moving it to a new [web site](http://weinand.ch:4000/debug-adapter-protocol/).
+Now we have followed suit for the _Debug Adapter Protocol_ by breaking the DAP specification out of its [old repository](https://github.com/Microsoft/vscode-debugadapter-node) and moving it to a new web site [https://microsoft.github.io/debug-adapter-protocol](http://weinand.ch:4000/debug-adapter-protocol/) and a corresponding repository [https://github.com/Microsoft/debug-adapter-protocol](https://github.com/Microsoft/debug-adapter-protocol).

 This move should emphasize that the _Debug Adapter Protocol_ in not specific to Visual Studio Code.
 For example, Visual Studio is now also [supporting this protocol](https://blogs.msdn.microsoft.com/visualstudio/2018/03/26/adding-support-for-debug-adapters-to-visual-studio-ide/).